Mexico

 Mexico is Sweden’s second largest export market in Latin America and the free trade agreement between the EU and Mexico has significantly improved the trade balance.
 Being a member of USMCA has also made the country more attractive from an investment perspective.
 Already today, many companies manufacture products in Mexico that are sold across the Americas.

-Possibilities for Swedish companies IN MEXICO
+Possibilities for Swedish companies in Mexico

 Mexico offers great potential in several sectors where Sweden is an industry leader, including automotive, mining, energy, IT and telecoms.
 There is also a growing need for solutions within security and the environmental sector as well as health care and medicine.
 Foreign investments in Mexico have surged in the past ten years, especially in the automotive industry.
 Moreover, Mexico's key attractiveness factors are the country’s skilled workforce, cost competitiveness and effective labour relations.
 Currently, Mexico`s has the 7th largest labour force in the world.
 Additionally, in 2020 Mexico´s manufacturing cost of labour per hour was USD 1.68 cheaper than that of China.
 Because of this, most major automotive companies and key suppliers have manufacturing facilities in Mexico, which means potential business opportunities for Swedish subcontractors.